juanleston/Python-Web-Scraping/README.md

 The installation steps are as follows:

   ### 2.1 Install Anaconda:

+  To install anaconda select your operating system and follow the steps outlined in the following link: [Anaconda Installation](https://docs.anaconda.com/anaconda/install/index.html)

   ### 2.2 Install Scrapy:

+  Scrapy is included as part of the Anaconda installation.
+However, if it does not for some reason you can install it in your Command Line/Terminal by running the following code:

+  > conda install -c conda-forge scrapy

   ### 2.3 Create a new Scrapy Project: